 In Part 3, we'll add basic multiplayer functionality with Mirror (1 hour 26 minute watch):

-And in Part 4, we'll continue to work with Mirror to improve our multiplayer experience: (36 minute watch):
+In Part 4, we'll continue to work with Mirror to improve our multiplayer experience (36 minute watch):

 M. S. Farzan, Ph.D. has written and worked for high-profile video game companies and editorial websites such as Electronic Arts, Perfect World Entertainment, Modus Games, and MMORPG.com, and has served as the Community Manager for games like Dungeons & Dragons Neverwinter and Mass Effect: Andromeda.
 He is the Creative Director and Lead Game Designer of Entromancy: A Cyberpunk Fantasy RPG and author of The Nightpath Trilogy.
 Find M. S. Farzan on Twitter @sominator.